 One glance at the Following's suspension design and it is easy to see the weight tucked low in the frame.
 The DELTA suspension linkage and the RockShox Super Deluxe shock are just north of the bottom bracket.
 Having a lower center of gravity results in a planted and stable feel.
 As the speedometer rises, that added stability starts to pay dividends.
 This bike remains very composed even at borderline uncomfortable speeds.
 The Following's geometry is relaxed, but not quite extreme.
 The 67.4/66.8 head tube angle is in-line with many short-travel bikes.
 The 338/330mm bottom bracket height is a bit more extreme.
 It is the blend of the low center of gravity and the semi-slack/low geometry that provides spectacular stability.
 Tearing down fast and flowy trails is confident and very, very fun.

 Handling is impressive aboard this short-travel 29er.
-Make no mistake, other bikes in this travel range like the Ibis Ripley LS or Specialized Stumpjumper ST offer quicker handling at slow to moderate speeds.
-These bikes are probably a little more beginner-friendly as they don't require high-speeds and an aggressive pilot to come alive.
-If we flip this logic around, The Ripley and Stumpjumper ST can't hold a candle to the Evil's performance at mach speeds.
+Make no mistake, other bikes in this travel range like the Pivot Trail 429 or Specialized Stumpjumper ST offer quicker handling at slow to moderate speeds.
+Both bikes are more efficient climbers, but neither can hold a candle to the Evil's performance at mach speeds.
 Even when you are riding at an uncomfortable pace, the Following responds to rider input and obeys orders.
-The Stumpjumper ST and Ripley get sketchy when they are being driven that hard.
+The Stumpjumper ST and Trail 429 get sketchy when they are being driven that hard.

 Performance on rocks and roots can be described as sporty and tight-handling.
 It may be a statement of the obvious, but this 120mm travel bicycle isn't designed for charging burly rock gardens or rutted/rooty trails.
 The Following can ride some rowdy terrain, but it prefers not to.
 The result is a jarring ride that can be difficult to muscle to hold it on a line.
 If you're entering a nasty section of trail, point the bike in the right direction and hold on tight because it will be a rough ride.
 It is best to rely on sharp and quick handling to sneak down smooth and well-planned lines.
 Being smart about line selection goes a very long way with the Following.
 Other bikes like the Transition Smuggler or Santa Cruz Hightower react much better in this situation.